cupcakes-3/sdk-docs/docs/wallets.md

 :::danger

 The transactions sent using ethers/web3/etc won't be by default bundled or sponsored.
 Use `sendTransactions` instead to bundle transactions, see [Bundle Transactions](./bundle-transactions.md).
-If you want to sponer, make sure you connect a `paymaster`, see [Gassless Experience](./gassless-experience.md)
+If you want to sponser, make sure you connect a `paymaster`, see [Gassless Experience](./gassless-experience.md)

 :::